 D. Classes from another faculty for law school credit

 Law students may take a university class from another faculty for credit at the Law School, if that class is sufficiently relevant to the student's law program.
-The non-law class should be at the graduate level, and may be the equivalent of no more than a total of 3 hours per year credit, as determined by the Assistant Dean, Academic.
+The non-law class should be at the graduate level, and may be the equivalent of no more than a total of 3 hours per year credit, as determined by the Associate Dean, Academic.
 The grades awarded in non-law classes will be on the basis of Pass/Fail, and a student's average will be computed on the basis of law classes only.
 Non-law classes cannot be included in a student's program to satisfy the major paper requirement.
-Students wishing to take non-law classes must obtain the written consent of the particular university department, and arrange to have the class description sent to the Assistant Dean, Academic.
+Students wishing to take non-law classes must obtain the written consent of the particular university department, and arrange to have the class description sent to the Associate Dean, Academic.
 Normally, students may take non-law classes in their third year only.
 (Please note that students registered in the combined JD/MBA, JD/MPA, JD/MLIS, and JD/MHSA programs are governed by separate regulations.)

 E. Auditing classes

-A second or third year law student may audit a course by sitting in on classes with the permission of the Assistant Dean and the instructor, if there is room in the class.
+A second or third year law student may audit a course by sitting in on classes with the permission of the Associate Dean and the instructor, if there is room in the class.
 The instructor may require a student to keep up with class work and may record attendance.
 Only one course may be taken as an audit in each of second and third year, with permission.
 First year students are not permitted to audit.
 In most cases, only law students will be permitted to enrol in or audit law school courses.
-Occasionally, a professional in law or a related field may audit an upper year class with permission of the Associate or Assistant Dean and the instructor, if there is room in the class.
+Occasionally, a professional in law or a related field may audit an upper year class with permission of the Associate Dean and the instructor, if there is room in the class.
 First year classes may not be audited.
 Students are not permitted to audit short, intensive courses such as the European Union Law Visiting Professorship, or clinical courses.

 F. Pass requirements